eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 2. Vibration
 The sensitivity of accelerometers... by gently tapping the board... we can observe tiny minute changes in acceleration...
 * Tapping the board
-* Lightly Dropping the Board/ drum on on the table Make sure the silicon rubber feet are attached to the copper standoffs when you...!
+* Drumming on on the table

+Make sure the silicon rubber feet are attached to the copper standoffs when you...!

 ## Further steps and optimizations